*This post contains affiliate links*

 As for the colors, I'm using the rusty-redish-orange color seen in my palette.
 It's the perfect pumpkin shade, which means no mixing for me, which I love.
 I've got my brush pretty saturated with water so I can get a lot of pigment from the orange color, which creates gorgeous textures.

-You can see more about this in last week's How To: Watercolor 4 Fall Leaves.
+You can see more about this in a previous post How To: Watercolor 4 Fall Leaves.

 Like I said, all you need to know are 5 brushstrokes to create a beautiful watercolor pumpkin.
 I'm going to show you those strokes....feel free to practice with a pen or pencil before you are ready to try with your brush.